Sage Group: 2000 to 2010

 The Glasshouse music venue, located on the banks of the River Tyne, was named the Sage Gateshead during its sponsorship.

 In 2001, Sage acquired Interact Commerce Inc. and entered the CRM/contact management market and in 2002 Sage won "Business of The Year" in the National Business Awards.
 Also that year, Sage sponsored the new Music Centre in Gateshead for £6m – known at the time as Sage Gateshead – the largest ever UK arts/business sponsorship.
 Sage are one of two technology stocks listed on the FTSE 100 Index, the other being Micro Focus.
 In 2003, at age 43, Graham Wylie retired with 108.5 million shares in Sage worth £146m.
 He was rated Britain's 109th richest person in the 2002 Sunday Times Rich List.

+In 2004, the company completed its £50 million headquarters in the Great Park area of Newcastle upon Tyne.

 Tony Hobson joined the Sage board of directors in June 2004 and became chairman in May 2007.